NVIDIA Corporation [NVDA] stock Reiterated by Truist analyst, price target now $389

 NVDA Stock Performance Analysis:

-NVIDIA Corporation [NVDA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.25.
-With this latest performance, NVDA shares gained by 27.81% in over the last four-week period, additionally plugging by 94.75% over the last 6 months – not to mention a rise of 143.82% in the past year of trading.
+NVIDIA Corporation [NVDA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.57.
+With this latest performance, NVDA shares gained by 15.40% in over the last four-week period, additionally plugging by 74.20% over the last 6 months – not to mention a rise of 129.12% in the past year of trading.

 Insight into NVIDIA Corporation Fundamentals: